Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage

-We first consider the task of predicting the binary binding property of drug candidates.
-We use the HIV screening data in DeepPurpose with a total sample size of $n_{\textnormal{tot}} = 41127$.
+\textbf{Data and prediction models.} We use the HIV screening data in the DeepPurpose library~\citep{huang2020deeppurpose} with a total sample size of $n_{\textnormal{tot}} = 41127$.
 The numerical features $X\in \cX$ are encoded by Extended-Connectivity FingerPrints~\citep[ECFP]{rogers2010extended} which characterize topological properties of the drug candidates.
 A small-scale neural network $\hat\mu\colon \cX\to [0,1]$ is trained on randomly sampled $20\%$ of the entire dataset.
 Then, the remaining is randomly split into two equally-sized folds $\cD_\calib$ and $\cD_\test$.
-The exchangeability among data points is thus satisfied.
+The exchangeability among $\cD_\calib$ and $\cD_\test$ is thus satisfied.
 Sampling of the training data and model training is independently repeated $10$ times; within each, we randomly split calibration/test data for $100$ times.
-This leads to $N=1000$ independent runs.
+This leads to $N=1000$ runs in total.

-\subsubsection{Top-K selection}
+\subsection{Top-K selection}

 We first consider the selection rule (i) top-K with test data.
-For a trained predictor $\hat\mu$, we experiment with selecting (a) the highest $K$ values of $\hat\mu(X_j)$ and (b) the lowest $K$ values of $\hat\mu(X_j)$ among all test data.
-The results for (ii) top-K selection with both test and calibration data, as well as (iii) calibration-referenced selection are deferred to Appendix~\ref{app:subsec_topK_dpp}, where we observe similar patterns.
+For a trained predictor $\hat\mu$, we select (a) the highest $K$ values of $\hat\mu(X_j)$ and (b) the lowest $K$ values of $\hat\mu(X_j)$ among all test data.
+The results for (ii) top-K selection with both test and calibration data, as well as (iii) calibration-referenced selection are deferred to Supplementary Section~\ref{app:subsec_topK_dpp}, showing similar patterns.